Sedona-Solutions/eslint-config-sedona/README.md

 Set of eslint rules by Sedona.

-This project gather all the different eslint rules we may use in our different javascript projects (node.js, angularjs, etc...).
+This project gathers all the different eslint rules we may use in our different javascript projects (node.js, angularjs, etc...).

 how to use it
 -------------